shaussler/TheoreticalUniverse/theoretical_universe/rotations/rotations_in_minkowski_space.rst

         f \; η_{xx} dx^x ∧ ∂_y \\
       \end{bmatrix}

-   Use the numerical values of the Minkowski metric:
+   .. rubric:: Use the numerical values of the Minkowski metric

    .. math::